Code-Institute-Submissions/dublin_intercambio/README.md

 2. As a new visitor to the website, I want to get a sense of what the language exchange will be like.
 3. As a new visitor to the website, I want to ask to join the online event.
 4. As a returning visitor to the website, I want to easily remind myself where and when the events are.
-5. AS a returning visitor to the website, I want to aquire the details for the virtual event.
+5. As a returning visitor to the website, I want to aquire the details for the virtual event.

 ### Design (Wireframes and Mockups):